CAUTION: Never look directly at the Sun!

 A solar eclipse occurs when the Moon, during its monthly trip around

-the Earth, happens to line up exactly between the Earth and the Sun, so that it casts a shadow on the Earth.
-But
+the Earth, happens to line up exactly between the Earth and the Sun.

 The glory of a solar eclipse comes from the dramatic view of